Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

-Austin Reaves be on the court for the Los Angeles Lakers at 9:00 PM on Thursday against the Golden State Warriors in the 2023 NBA Playoffs.
+Austin Reaves and his Los Angeles Lakers teammates take the court versus the Golden State Warriors in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.

-Let's look at Reaves' prop bets, and some stats and trends to help you make good wagers.
+In this piece we'll examine Reaves' stats and trends, helping you with your prop bets.

 Austin Reaves Prop Bets vs. the Warriors